memset0x3f/SnakeGame/README.md

 ## Rules and Operations

 The rules of the game are exactly the same with the classic one.
-I wrote it as a practice for 'curses' module and a demo for our python group project.

 Player can use arrow keys to control the direction of the snake.
 Continuous press on the same key will increase the speed of the snake.